AppAce/privacy-policy/index.md

 We put emphasis on your Privacy.
 To protect your data we do everything we can to make sure that your data does not fall into the wrong hands.
 Your sensitive data is stored on safe databases.
 You should consider that it is also your responsibility to keep certain data safe, like passwords or any data that provides access to your personal information.
 And you should consider that there is a small likelihood to lose data under certain circumstances ( errors etc. ) , so your data will never be 100% safe.
-We store your personal data, if required, as long as you use our services or until you delete it yourself by requesting a deletion.
+We store your personal data for a maximum duration of 13 months.

 What are your data protection rights ?